6G Localization and Sensing in the Near Field: Features, Opportunities, and Challenges: Open Research Challenges

 \subsection{Hardware and System Level Challenges}

-There is a handful of hardware and system level challenges in NF L\&S systems, which are mainly related to the large spatial extents of the antennas.
-Time synchronization and phase coherence across the antennas is an important requirement, especially for \ac{dmimo} and \ac{elaa} scenarios.
-The time/phase errors are also affected by the calibration quality of the antenna positions at the system level for D-MIMO systems and the array level for ELAA and RIS-aided systems (e.g., element failures). {In contrast to communication systems that only consider the end-to-end channel, dedicated calibration (e.g., antenna displacement and BS orientations) is a prerequisite for \ac{las} systems.} The processes may involve calibrating an entire network as one antenna array for coherent transmission (e.g., D-MIMO systems) or calibrating individual antennas within an array (e.g., ELAA and RIS).
+{There are plentiful hardware and system challenges in implementing the ELAAs, RISs, and D-MIMO into future systems, which could be the main bottleneck in getting the NF L\&S to work.
+While the main focus could be serving communication function only, for the multi-functional systems (e.g., \ac{las}), further efforts on hardware design and calibration algorithms are needed.} In contrast to communication systems that only consider the end-to-end channel, dedicated calibration (e.g., antenna displacement and BS orientations) is a prerequisite for \ac{las} systems.
+Time synchronization and phase coherence across the antennas are important requirements, especially for \ac{dmimo} and \ac{elaa} scenarios.
+The time/phase errors are also affected by the calibration quality of the antenna positions at the system level for D-MIMO systems and the array level for ELAA and RIS-aided systems (e.g., element failures).
 In each case, techniques should be automatic, scalable, and cost-effective in order to ensure simple deployments with long life cycles.
-Another issue that may limit the type of radar performance in D-MIMO systems is the fronthaul capacity, and sequential signal processing strategies can be investigated for L\&S. Alternatively, multistatic detectors can be used, where the BSs perform local detection and forward the target lists to the CPU for detection level fusion.
-This alleviates the need to transmit the raw baseband data to the CPU and provides an additional performance versus complexity trade-off.
+Another issue that may limit the sensing performance in D-MIMO systems is the fronthaul capacity, {potentially requiring data censoring and, consequently, compromising accuracy.
+As a remedy}, sequential signal processing strategies can be investigated for L\&S.